 Frequently Asked Questions

 Things to Bring: Food for the day (if you would like us to feed).
 We do not leave food out at all times for the free-roam types, as that creates an unsafe environment with several dogs.
-However, we would be happy to provide the opportunity for your pup to eat once during the morning and again halfway through the day if you would like to provide a baggy or container of their food.
+However, we would be happy to provide the opportunity for your pup to eat breakfast, lunch, or supper if you provide a baggy or container of their food.
+We have dog dishes of various sizes, and even slow feeder bowls, so you won't need to bring one.
 If your canine is on a specific feeding schedule at home, please let us know so we can do our best to accommodate such.

 Potential for Injuries: It is inevitable for dogs to get injuries because they play with their mouths like we use our hands.
-Nicks, scrapes, and the occasional puncture wounds can happen.
+Dogs also use their paws for play.
+Nicks, scrapes, and the occasional minor puncture wounds can happen.
 Sam's Puppy Playhouse staff are certified to perform Pet First Aid, and the necessary supplies are on hand at all times.
 Our staff are trained to predict and prevent scraps before they happen, and are trained to safely separate fights in the event that they do occur.
 Staff will be supervising at all times to minimize the risks, but there may still be potential for accidental mishaps.

 Canine Communication: Just as people might not like everybody they meet, some dogs have aversions to certain dogs or certain situations, and we understand this.
 We do not expect every dog to be best friends all the time, and dogs have their own level of communication that we encourage.
 Dogs learn best with their own language, but also benefit with human assistance.
 Suitable canine mentors within daycare can help teach proper social skills to other canines better than a person can sometimes.
 We supervise at all times, but there are instances where a dog will not learn unless another dog teaches them.
 To the untrained eye, certain situations look or sound worse than they actually are.
 Please trust us to handle these situations in the appropriate manner.
 Our staff are trained to read canine behaviour, we will assess every situation, and we will step in whenever is necessary to keep everyone safe and having a great experience.

 Kennel Cough: All pups in our facility are vaccinated against Kennel Cough (bordetella), but there is still a chance that a pup may contract it.
 Even in the most hygienic, well ventilated, spacious dog boarding kennels and daycares, the possibility of a dog catching ‘kennel cough’ exists.
 Canine cough can be acquired from your neighbor’s dog, from an outdoor dog park, or while walking your dog on a sidewalk.
 Your vaccinated dog can STILL pick up kennel cough even after receiving the Bordetella vaccine.
-Much like the flu or the common cold, there are many variations to kennel cough, and some are covered by the vaccination while others aren’t.
+Much like the flu, the cold, or covid, there are many variations to kennel cough, and some are covered by the vaccination while others aren’t.
 Given the nature of the vaccine it is still possible for dogs to contract the virus.
 Although most dogs will be immune, dogs with challenged immune systems, older dogs or puppies may be at more risk of picking up the cough.

 If your dog is coughing or hacking for an extended period of time (even a couple days of distinct coughing fits), we kindly ask that you do not bring them into daycare.

 Many dogs that contract kennel cough will display only minor signs of coughing that may last seven to ten days and will not require any medication at all.
-The majority of dogs with the disease continue to eat, sleep, play and act normally… except for that dry, non-productive coughing that seems so persistent.
+The majority of dogs with the illness continue to eat, sleep, play and act normally… except for that dry, non-productive coughing or choking sound that seems so persistent.
 Treatment is generally limited to symptomatic relief of the coughing with non-prescription, and occasionally prescription, cough suppressants.
 If the dog is running a fever or there seems to be a persistent and severe cough, antibiotics are occasionally utilized to assist the dog in recovering.